British Gymnastics Privacy Notice – Membership

 We will only use the personal information we collect to investigate and respond to the case and to monitor the service we provide.
 We usually need to share the complainant’s identity with whoever the complaint is about and in many cases, this will be clear from other details provided in the complaint.
 If a complainant does not want information identifying him or her to be disclosed, we will try to proceed but it is often not possible to handle a complaint on an anonymous basis.

-Where a complaint is extremely serious, we may need to suspend membership of the person under investigation pending the outcome of enquiries.
-This information will be restricted and only shared on a ‘need to know’ basis.
-We may share limited but adequate information with relevant affiliated organisations and/or registered clubs to which the member is associated to ensure our other members are protected.
+Where a complaint is extremely serious, where appropriate all necessary information will be shared with the relevant statutory or regulatory authority e.g. Police, Adult or Children’s Social Care or UK Anti-Doping (UKAD) and consideration will be given as to whether it is appropriate to suspend membership of the person under investigation pending the outcome of enquiries.
+Where it is deemed proportionate to do so, we will share limited but adequate information with relevant affiliated organisations and/or registered clubs to which the member is associated to ensure our other members are protected.

 We may compile anonymous statistical reports showing information like the number and type of complaints and outcomes.
 Occasionally we will use information provided in complaints to develop case studies for learning and development purposes.
 We will be very careful to ensure that any information that could identify a person involved in the case will be removed or changed to preserve anonymity.